Worlds Collide (2022)

-The 2022 Worlds Collide was a professional wrestling event produced by WWE.
-It was the third Worlds Collide and while the event was held primarily for wrestlers from the promotion's NXT and NXT UK brand divisions, Worlds Collide also featured some wrestlers from WWE's main roster brands, Raw and SmackDown.
-The event took place on Sunday, September 4, 2022, at the WWE Performance Center in Orlando, Florida and aired via WWE's livestreaming platforms.
+The 2022 Worlds Collide was a professional wrestling livestreaming event produced by WWE, held primarily for wrestlers from the promotion's NXT 2.0 and NXT UK brand divisions while also featuring some wrestlers from WWE's main roster brands, Raw and SmackDown.
+It was the third Worlds Collide and took place on September 4, 2022, at the WWE Performance Center in Orlando, Florida.
 This was the first Worlds Collide to livestream on Peacock, and the first Worlds Collide event since 2020.
-This was also the final event for NXT UK, which was meant to relaunch as NXT Europe in 2023.
+This was also the final event for NXT UK, which went on hiatus afterwards for a future relaunch as NXT Europe.
 This was also NXT's last major event in which the brand was referred to as "NXT 2.0", as nine days later, the "2.0" moniker was dropped.

 Seven matches were contested at the event, including two dark matches that were later streamed on Level Up.
 All five matches that took place at the actual event were interbrand championship matches and three saw all but one of NXT UK's championships unified into their respective NXT championship counterparts.
 In the main event, NXT Champion Bron Breakker defeated NXT United Kingdom Champion Tyler Bate to unify both championships.
 In other prominent matches, NXT Women's Champion Mandy Rose defeated NXT UK Women's Champion Meiko Satomura and Blair Davenport in a triple threat match to unify both women's championships, and Pretty Deadly (Elton Prince and Kit Wilson) defeated NXT Tag Team Champions The Creed Brothers (Brutus Creed and Julius Creed), NXT UK Tag Team Champions Brooks Jensen and Josh Briggs, and Gallus (Mark Coffey and Wolfgang) in a fatal four-way tag team elimination match to unify both tag team championships.
 The NXT UK Heritage Cup was the only championship between the two brands that was not defended at the event and it was later transferred to NXT in April 2023.

 Production

 Background

 Worlds Collide is a series of professional wrestling shows that began on January 26, 2019, when WWE held an interbrand tournament featuring wrestlers from the NXT, NXT UK, and the now-defunct 205 Live brands.
 After not being held in 2021 due to the COVID-19 pandemic, WWE announced on August 18, 2022, that Worlds Collide would return on Sunday, September 4, 2022, and be held at the WWE Performance Center in Orlando, Florida.
 It was the third Worlds Collide event and primarily featured wrestlers from the NXT and NXT UK brands.
-The announcement also confirmed that this would be the final event for NXT UK; following the event, the brand went on hiatus and will relaunch as NXT Europe in the future.
+The announcement also confirmed that this would be the final event for NXT UK; following the event, the brand went on hiatus for a future relaunch as NXT Europe.
 In addition to the WWE Network in international markets, it was the first Worlds Collide to livestream on Peacock after the American version of the WWE Network merged under Peacock in March 2021.